-Credit searches and other information which is provided to us and/or the credit reference agencies, about you and those with whom you are linked financially, may be used by EUI Limited and other companies if you, or other members of your household, apply for other facilities including insurance applications and claims.
+Credit searches and other information which is provided to us and/or the credit reference agencies, about you and those with whom you are linked financially, may be used by ourselves and other companies if you, or other members of your household, apply for other facilities including insurance and loans applications and claims.
 This information may also be used for debt tracing and the prevention of money laundering as well as the management of your account.
 Alternatively, we may ask you to provide physical forms of identification.

 Information on applications will be sent to and recorded by CRAs.
 When you borrow from us, we will give details of your account(s) and how you manage it/them to CRAs.
 If you borrow and do not repay in full and on time, CRAs will record the outstanding debt.
-This information may be supplied to other organisations by CRAs and FPAs to perform similar checks, and to trace your whereabouts and recover debts that you owe.
+This information may be supplied to other organisations by CRAs and FPAs to perform similar checks and to trace your whereabouts and recover debts that you owe.
 Records remain on file for six years after they are closed, whether settled by you or defaulted.